TeamWin/android_device_emulator_twrp/README.md

 After the first boot, wait for ADB to start up, then: adb shell /sbin/create_partitions.sh

 This script will partition the sdcard with a boot, recovery, system, cache, data, and removable sdcard partition.
 It's designed to work with a 1500MiB sdcard.
 If you want a different sdcard size then you will need to modify the script in the cm_folder/device/emulator/twrp/recovery/root/sbin/create_partitions.sh location to suit your needs.
-The script will also copy the existing system files from the MTD system partition to the new emmc-based partition.
+The script will also mount the old MTD system device to /system so that you can make a backup of the system image to restore to your new mmc-based system.

 If you want to make the emulator boot up using the emmc partitions, you will need to modify the ramdisk.img.
 Locate the ramdisk.img in your android-sdk/system-images/android##/armeabi-v7a/ folder.
 To unpack it: